paweljarosz/defarc/README.md

 	local component_name = defarc.get_component_name()
 ```

-### .get_component_attributes([component])
+### get_component_attributes([component])
 Returns a table with attributes data of selected component data.
-This function returns a proper attributes table if proper component_id or component_name is provided, otherwise it returns a attributes table of saved/selected component_table.
+This function returns a proper attributes table if proper component_id or component_name is provided, otherwise it returns a attributes table of selected component_table.
+If there are no attributes in the component, returns nil.

 * **PARAMETER:** `component` (string, optional) - an id or name of a component from Arcweave JSON or Lua table with component data (component_table)
 * **RETURNS:** `attributes_table` (table) - a table with data regarding selected component attributes - for each key (which is *attribute_id*), value is an *element_id* to which the attribute links